ntsd/ntsd.dev/_posts/2022-1-28-git-multiple-accounts.md

 Copy your GPG key and add to the Git provider.
 It may the same page as the SSH key.

+If it ask to verify by a token, you can generate signature by using

+`echo "token" | gpg -a --default-key 3AA5C34371567BD2 --detach-sig`

 ### 5. Set up git config to use the GPG key

 `git config --global user.signingkey 3AA5C34371567BD2`